What Do Landscape Architect Do?

 Coordination: Adjusting actions in relation to others’ actions.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Time Management: Managing one’s own time and the time of others.

 - Land Planner

-In the United States, there were 24,700 jobs for Landscape Architect in 2016.
+There were about 24,700 jobs for Landscape Architect in 2016 (in the United States).
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Landscape Architect by 2026.
-There will be an estimated 1,900 positions for Landscape Architect per year.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.